nkalajdzic1/node_wc/README.md

 3. repeat step 2. to create another secret key so the keys in access and refresh token are different.

 After that, you are ready to go and run the app via docker(build app via docker compose build and then run it with docker compose up).
+If you just want to run the app locally just change the secret to DATABASE_URL='mongodb://localhost:27017/backend' where the database name can again be whatever you like.

 The database for mongo resets each time the server resets so you can easily try out the request (that is why i am also doing the list CRUD operation over email, not over id because it chages).